 Free Movement Benefits

-Besides walking around a lot, our ancestors also had to make sure that they can outrun certain animals, either to hunt them or to avoid being hunted.
-Sprinting and High Intensity Interval Workouts (HIIT) will not only make you fast, but they also have plenty of benefits for your cardiovascular system.
+Besides walking around a lot, our ancestors also had to make sure that they could outrun certain animals, either to hunt them or to avoid being hunted.
+Sprinting and High-Intensity Interval Workouts (HIIT) will not only make you fast, but they also have plenty of benefits for your cardiovascular system.
 That is why you should incorporate running, biking, or swimming sprints once a week.
-Five sets is plenty if you really go at your max speed.
+Five sets are plenty if you really go at your max speed.

 However, just because you are switching to Paleo doesn’t mean you’ll have to give up going to the gym.
 Skip doing those tedious cardio sessions and try out brief but intense strength workouts.
 Incorporating free weights and compound lifts will help you become strong and fit in no time.

 Challenge yourself by doing full-body exercises such as squatting, lunging, deadlifting, pull-ups, and pushups which are quite similar to primal exercises and movement.
 In addition, you can always sign up for a fitness program.
 Perhaps the most popular one in Paleo circles is CrossFit since it builds overall fitness through workouts that incorporate bodyweight exercises.